Poojan1108/VolumeAssist/README.md

 ## 📝 Development Notes

 - Developed in VS Code with GitHub Copilot
-- Built specifically for personal use
+- Built for devices with broken hardware buttons
-- Hardcoded for OnePlus Nord CE 5G display dimensions
 - No analytics, ads, or tracking
 - 100% offline functionality